jeff-adkisson/swe-3313-fall-2025/project/README.md

    - C. Data Storage Plan

    - D. Entity Relationship Diagram
-     *Your ERD must display inline inside of the technical design file.
+     *Your ER diagram must display inline in your technical design file.
 I recommend creating your ERD in Mermaid (which GitHub will render automatically if you follow this method: https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams).
 If your ERD is an image file, call it `~/technical-design/assets/entity-relationship-diagram.png` (or `jpg`).*

    - E. Entity/Field Descriptions